 Take a Korean pear, for example.
 If I slice it and add it to a salad, it’s crunchy, and the aesthetic star of the salad.
 I can also bake the pear to completely change its texture and create a warming dish for a winter day.

-Or what I’ve done in this recipe today, I can purée the pear and marinate the steak in it.
+Or I can do what I’ve done in this recipe today — purée the pear and marinate the steak in it.
 It imparts its flavor and aroma, while at first glance, you don’t even know it’s there.

-Just sayin.’While the Asian-Style Slaw we made yesterday is a great vegan dish, if you’re a meat eater, I highly recommend serving it with this steak.
+- My Asian-Style Slaw is a great vegan dish, but if you’re a meat eater, I highly recommend serving it with this steak.

-Melissa’s Produce’s Korean Pears are available in stores now through March.
+Melissa’s Produce’s Korean Pears are available in most major grocery stores October through March.